Skip to content

 • Use dates for filtering: Leverage date fields in compliance views and reports to filter by upcoming expiry dates, identify overdue renewals, or group compliance records by validity periods for better management.

-• Track completion times: Use system-generated dates to analyze the average time it takes to complete compliance activities, helping identify bottlenecks and improve processes.
+• Track completion times: Use system-generated dates to analyse the average time it takes to complete compliance activities, helping identify bottlenecks and improve processes.

 Compliance Dates